 The transition from elementary school to middle school is a big one in a kid's life.
-There's not only exposure to a lot of new people, there are older, more mature kids in the mix and your kid may feel lost in more than one way.
+There's not only exposure to a lot of new people, but there are also older, more mature kids in the mix, and your kid may feel lost in more than one way.
 It's not unusual for kids entering middle school to fight feelings of fear or feel like a low man on the totem pole.
 They may have heard stories from older siblings or other kids that make them worry about how they'll stack up once they get to middle school.
 It's all normal!

 Many questions that run through their head regard their ability to make friends and fit in, find their way around campus, and meet both academic and behavioral expectations.
-Parents can help ease the transition between elementary school and middle school with some preparation, discussion and a lot of understanding.
+Parents can help ease the transition between elementary school and middle school with some preparation, discussion, and a lot of understanding.

 Do a practice run – Contact the school and request permission to take your child on campus ahead of time for a tour of the building.
 Most schools will provide you with a student guide who can show you all the important areas, and who can answer questions.
 Make sure you and your child get all the answers you need before you leave.
 If one is available, pick up a school map to keep in your child's backpack just in case.

 Get friends involved – Before the first day of school, contact the parents of your child's friends.
 Arrange a mutual drop off point so that your child doesn't have to walk into the school alone.
 Have the friends show each other where their lockers are so they can spot each other in between classes if they need to see a friendly face.

 Paperwork – Get a student handbook and go over it with your child.
 Talk about the rules and expectations in middle school for behavior, the dress code, what to watch out for, grading requirements, and even how to turn in assignments.
 During the first week of school, your child's teachers will send home papers that discuss the classes.
 Go over those as well.